icopy-site/awesome/docs/awesome/awesome-emails.md

 VML and CSS.
 - [TestSubject](http://zurb.com/playground/testsubject) - Test How Your Email Subject Lines Appear On The Most Popular Mobile Devices.
-- [mailspice analytics](https://mailspice.com) - Email analytics add-on for all email services that provides deep insights into all of your email campaigns (https://github.com/jonathandion/awesome-emails/blob/master/works with all ESPs).
+- [mailspice analytics](https://mailspice.com) - Email analytics add-on for all email services that provides deep insights into all of your email campaigns (works with all ESPs).

 ## Services
 - [Mailchimp](https://mailchimp.com/) - MailChimp provides email marketing for more than 15 million people globally.